Polar Heart Rate Zones

 Recommended for: Athletes training for events, or looking for performance gains.

 Benefits: Improves general base fitness, improves recovery and boosts metabolism.

 Feels like: Comfortable and easy, low muscle and cardiovascular load.

 Recommended for: Everybody for long training sessions during base training periods and for recovery exercises during competition season.

 Benefits: Helps to warm up and cool down and assists recovery.

 Feels like: Very easy, little strain.

-Recommended for: For recovery and cool-down exercises throughout the training season.
+Recommended for: For recovery and cool-down, throughout training season.